dalelane/scratch-extension-development/INSTRUCTIONS.md

 ---

-## Create an extension using npm dependencies
+## Create a block using a JavaScript module

 **The instructions here will show you how to write an extension that can estimate the number of syllables in some English text, using a JavaScript module.**